 The Department contracted with Wichita State University to complete an assessment tool that would allow for predictions on rural Missouri community populations and future sustainability.
-The purpose of the study is to use a statistical modeling analysis in order to determine factors associated with each rural Missouri community that would predict the future population changes that could occur in each community.
+The purpose of the study is to use a statistical modeling analysis in order to determine factors associated with each rural Missouri community that would predict the future population changes that could occur in

+[¥] Financial Capability Indicators are specific to the State of Missouri each community.
 A stepwise regression model was applied to 19 factors which were determined as predictors of rural population change in Missouri.
 The model established a hierarchy of the predicting factors which allowed the model to place a weighted value on each of the factors.
 A total of 745 rural towns and villages in Missouri received a weighted value for each of the predicting factors.
 The weighted values for each town / village were then added together to determine an overall decision score.
 The overall decision scores were then divided into five categories and each town was assigned to a different categorical group based on the overall decision score.
 The categorical groups were developed from the range of overall scores across all rural towns and villages within Missouri.
 The range covers 1,191 score points (-245 to 946).
+Based on the assessment tool, the City of Hawk Point has been determined as a category (5) community.
+This means that the City of Hawk Point is predicted to be stable over time.